geelona/ROM-RangeOfMotion-Copy/README.md

    http://localhost:5173
    ```

+# Technologies Used
+- React
+- Vite
+- CSS/SCSS
+- TypeScript
+- Thailwind CSS
+[Add other libraries or tools here]

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.